mkjensen/unifi-acme.sh/README.md

 # unifi-acme.sh

 The `update-unifi-certificate.sh` script enables easy updating of the certificate used by the [UniFi Controller](https://www.ubnt.com/enterprise/software).
-The script has been tested on Debian 8 "Jessie" with the Unifi Controller installed via the official Debian repository.
+The script has been tested on Debian 8 "Jessie" with Unifi Controller installed via the official Debian repository.

 ## How to use

-* Install [acme.sh](https://github.com/Neilpang/acme.sh) and follow the instructions to create a certificate for the domain you want to use to access the UniFi controller.
+* Install [acme.sh](https://github.com/Neilpang/acme.sh) and follow the instructions to create a certificate for the domain you want to use to access UniFi Controller.
 * Update the `update-unifi-certificate.sh` script:
   * Set the `DOMAIN` variable to the domain for which you previously generated a certificate using acme.sh.
   * Set the `ACME_SH` variable to the location of the `acme.sh` installation.
-* Execute `update-unifi-certificate.sh` to update the Unifi Controller.
+* Execute `update-unifi-certificate.sh` to update Unifi Controller.

 ## TODO